 DG58 is providing these recommendations (and yes, they’re optional—the district can’t make you do it) and resources to ease your summer learning burden.
 Tell the kids it’s the district’s fault!

 More than one of us twitched a little when we saw the paper logs that came home this week.
 Don’t panic!

 For ALL the details, visit http://www.dg58.org/summer.

 Your student will receive their grade-appropriate math packets before the end of the school year.
-No need to sign up, just redeem Summer Math Club prizes at the Downers Grove Public Library Meeting Room (1050 Curtiss) only on the dates and times below:
+No need to sign up, just redeem Summer Math Club prizes at the Downers Grove Public Library Meeting Room (1050 Curtiss) only on the dates and times specified in the handout.